monome/docs/norns/engine-study-1.md

 ### build and modify arguments {#arguments}

 If we were to port this sketch as a norns engine and assigned a key to trigger the synth, it'd eventually become stale because the *pitch*, the envelope's *attack* and *release*, the *noise level*, the starting *filter cutoff*, even the sub-oscillator's division -- these are all **static** values.
-So, let's introduce a few arguments to our SyntheDef to modify these elements with each execution:
+So, let's introduce a few arguments to our SynthDef to modify these elements with each execution:

 ```
 (